ngxs/store/docs/plugins/websocket.md

 export class AppModule {}
 ```

-The plugin has a variet of options that can be passed:
+The plugin has a variety of options that can be passed:

 - `url`: Url of the websocket connection.
 Can be passed here or by the `ConnectWebsocket` action.
 - `typeKey`: Object property that maps the websocket message to a action type.
 Default: `type`